Christine de Pizan

 Ghent)

 But within a very few years, the marriage had broken down.
-By 992, the couple was living separately, and after Hugh Capet's death in 996, Robert was quick to repudiate Rozala/Susanna.
+By 992, the couple was living separately, and after Hugh Capet's death in 996, Robert was quick to repudiate and divorce Rozala.

-So then poor Robert married Bertha of Burgundy.
-He'd met her before he repudiated his first wife--he was a godfather to one of Bertha's children (like Rozala, Bertha had been married before and had several children with her first husband).
-Bertha's husband, Theobald of Blois, conveniently died just before the death of Robert's father, and after repudiating Rozala/Susanna, Robert quicky married Bertha.
+After finally getting rid of Rozala, Robert quickly married Bertha of Burgundy.
+He'd met her before he repudiated his first wife--he was a godfather to one of Bertha's children (like Rozala, Bertha had been married before and had children with her first husband).
+Bertha's husband, the count of Blois, conveniently died just before the death of Robert's father, and after repudiating Rozala, Robert quicky married Bertha.
 Interestingly, his new wife was not much younger than the discarded "old" one--Bertha was over thirty when she married Robert, who was still in his early twenties.

 A twelfth-century image